 Enid is a medium-sized city located in the state of Oklahoma.
 With a population of 51,776 people and eight constituent neighborhoods, Enid is the ninth largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Enid is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Enid is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Enid is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Enid who work in office and administrative support (12.08%), sales jobs (10.77%), and management occupations (6.47%).

 One of the benefits of Enid is that there is very little traffic.
 The average commute to work is 16.11 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.